-Dental curettage and root planing is the basis of the treatment of inflamed gums because there is no health if the calcified deposits (tartar) that accumulate on the teeth over time are not removed.
-Tartar can be located on the gum but it is often also located below the gum and out of sight.
-The call subgingival tartarIt is the most dangerous because it is the one closest to the bone and responsible for destroying the supporting bone of the teeth and molars.
+Dental curettage and root planing is the basis of the treatment of swollen gums because there is no health if the calcified deposits (tartar) that accumulate on the teeth over time are not removed.
+Tartar can be located on the gum but frequently it is also situated below the gum and out of sight.
+The call subgingival calculusIt is the most dangerous because it is the one that is closest to the bone and is responsible for the destruction of the bone that supports the teeth and molars.

-DENTAL CURING will be the procedure necessary to remove the calculus deposited on the tooth.
+DENTAL CURETAGE will be the necessary procedure to remove the calculus deposited on the tooth.

-RADICULAR CURING, is the same procedure but performed under the crown and is often a blind procedure because we try to remove the tartar that cannot be seen, because it is under the gum and is in what we call the periodontal pocket.
+ROOT CURETAGE, it is the same procedure but performed below the crown and it is often a procedure performed blindly because we intend to remove the tartar that cannot be seen, because it is below the gum and is in what we call the periodontal pocket.

-RADICULAR SMOOTHING is the indispensable complement to dental curettage and Root Curettage because although curettage removes calculus, it requires smoothing to remove the bacterial toxins that remain impregnated in the root of the tooth so that the tooth surface is biologically acceptable to the gum and can reattach to the tooth after the cleaning procedure and heal.
+ROOT STRAIGHTENING is the indispensable complement to dental curettage and root curettage because although curettage removes the calculus, it requires smoothing to eliminate bacterial toxins that remain impregnated in the root of the tooth so that the dental surface is biologically acceptable for the gingiva and can reattach to the tooth after the cleaning procedure is done and heal.

-Dental curettage and dental scaling should not be considered as different procedures, but as procedures performed simultaneously and the difference between them is due to the intensity of the movement.
-Curettage is more intense and requires more force to dislodge the calculus.
-Root planing, on the other hand, is a gentler movement that aims to achieve a highly polished root surface.
+Dental curettage and dental straightening should not be considered as different procedures, but rather they are procedures performed simultaneously and the difference between them is due to the intensity of the movement.
+Curettage is more intense and requires more force to pop the stone.
+On the contrary, root planing is a smoother movement that aims to make the root surface very polished.

-THE OBJECTIVES OF RADICULAR TREATMENT AND SMOOTHING are:
+THE OBJECTIVES OF CURETAGE AND ROOT PLANING are:

-1.- Elimination of the layer of periodontal bacteria and dental calculus.
+1.- The elimination of the layer of periodontal bacteria and dental calculus.
 The bacterial flora that will be deposited on the tooth after curettage will be different and will be made up of beneficial bacteria.

-2.- To transform inflamed, bleeding, oozing gums with periodontal pockets into healthy, firm gums.
+2.- Get to transform the swollen, bleeding, suppurating gums and with periodontal pockets, into healthy and firm gums.

-3.- Reduction of deep periodontal pockets into shallower ones.
+3.- Reduction of deep periodontal pockets in others of lesser depth.

-For this purpose, sharp CURETAS are used and then the teeth are polished with a rubber cup.
+To do this, sharp CURETTES are used and then the teeth are polished with a Rubber Cup.